Last updated on March 2nd, 2023 at 12:38 pm.

 o You have changed account numbers

 * Your assets have increased or decreased by €20,000 or more

-The 720 form in Spain will need to be completed during the first quarter of 2014 (1st January – 31st March).
+The 720 form in Spain will need to be completed during the first quarter of the current year (1st January – 31st March).

 The three groups of assets include: